-- Active Special Deputy’s must report there volunteer hours to there assigned supervisor so a monthly report can be completed and submitted to the Administrative Staff.
+- Active Special Deputies must report there volunteer hours to their assigned supervisor so a monthly report can be completed and submitted to the Administrative Staff.

 - Special Deputy Supervisors will coordinate an on-call list of officers to assist with special needs that arise such as Broughton Trips, Crime Scene Security and Court Security for major trials, etc.

 - Any violation of NC law that results in a citation or arrest must be reported immediately to a Special Deputy Supervisor to be forwarded up the chain of command.
 These violations must be reported to Sheriffs’ Standards.

 - Active Senior Reserves must obtain 18 volunteer hours per year.